akash301191/Instant-Stress-Reliever-Bot/README.md

 # Instant Stress Reliever Bot

 Instant Stress Reliever Bot is a therapeutic Streamlit application designed to help users cope with stress and anxiety in the moment.
-Powered by [Agno](https://github.com/agno-agi/agno), OpenAI's GPT-4o, and Giphy, this bot uses cognitive reframing techniques to transform emotionally heavy reflections into comforting, supportive paragraphs—each paired with a carefully selected, emotionally safe GIF.
+Powered by [Agno](https://github.com/agno-agi/agno), OpenAI's GPT-4o, and Giphy, this bot uses cognitive reframing techniques to transform emotionally heavy reflections into comforting, supportive paragraphs—each paired with a carefully selected, emotionally safe (well, not so safe. we are still refining this aspect) GIF.

 ## Folder Structure